ahmedishak835/Retail-Customer-Churn-Analysis/README.md

 3. **Data Integrity:** Automated Python workflows were built to handle missing financial data, ensuring 100% reporting accuracy.

 ---
-*Developed as a mini portfolio project for Junior Data Consultant roles.*
+*Developed as a portfolio project for Junior Data Consultant roles.*